rememberSoftwares/yacana/docs/README.md

 ⚠️ For this next section we assume that you have already read section **Assigning a tool to a Task** of the documentation.

-Let's make a more advanced calculator.
+Let's make a more advanced calculator and solve `'2 + 2 - 6 * 8`.
 We'll add the missing tools and give them some "server-side" checking to help the LLM use them properly.

 ```python
 from yacana import Task, Agent, Tool, ToolError